Key takeaways

 • Android devices (Android 10.0+).

 Shopify also has a proprietary mobile POS terminal called Shopify POS Go.
-This handheld, all-in-one terminal runs Shopify POS software, has a built-in card reader and barcode scanner, an all-day battery life, and can accept contactless payments.
+This handheld, all-in-one terminal runs Shopify POS software, has a built-in card reader and barcode scanner, has all-day battery life, and can accept contactless payments.

 Read more: What is a POS Terminal?